<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1223437568524110&amp;ev=PageView&amp;noscript=1">

 The important difference is that a Grant of Probate is issued to the Executor named in the Will, whereas a Grant of Letters of Administration is issued when the deceased did not have a valid Will.

-Other than this, the two documents effectively work in a similar way, in that they both give the named person legal authority to administer the estate.
+Other than this, the two documents work in a similar way, in that they both give the named person legal authority to administer the estate.

 Do you always need a Grant of Representation?